hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 Consider the following physical plan:
 ```
-RootLogicalRel[ROOT]               // Return to the user from the initiator
+RootPhysicalRel[ROOT]               // Return to the user from the initiator
   RootExchangePhysicalRel[ROOT]     // Send to the initiator
-    MapScanLogicalRel[PARTITIONED] // Scan an IMap on all nodes
+    MapScanPhysicalRel[PARTITIONED] // Scan an IMap on all nodes
 ```

 After the split it is converted into the plan with two fragments: